AndrewFlores23/AndrewFlores23/README.md

 # **Introduction**
 Hey there!
 My name is Andrew Flores I'm an up-and-coming computer programmer and amateur musician.

-This page is here to serve as a sort of library for personal projects involving Computer Science, Music Production, and other related endeavors I have worked on throughout my High School career.
+This page is here to serve as a sort of library for personal projects involving Computer Science, Music Production, and other related endeavors I have worked on throughout my personal life and High School career.

 Additionally, this page is ordered by classes and the school year in which I took them in order to allow for easy access to specific projects and files.

 # **Computer Programming 2019-2020**
--Learned basic Java Programming, with focus on variable types, loops, and lists.
+-Learned basic Java programming, with a focus on variable types, loops, and lists.
 # **AP Computer Science 2020-2021**
 -Deepened my understanding of Java Programming,
 # **Computer Programming II 2021-2022**